+Updated July 17, 2019.
 Virgin Voyages, the cruise line under the Virgin Group name, is out to disrupt the cruising industry.
 And its first port of call?
 Sustainability and plant-based food.

 The decision was made, in part, to improve sustainability.
 “In doing this, we’re cutting back on waste, drastically lowering our energy usage and emissions, and setting up Scarlet Lady to be the future of sustainable sea travel,” Virgin told cruise industry publication Cruise Radio.

 Diners can enjoy beverages from a juice bar and a cocktail menu that changes nightly.
 And twice during each voyage, Razzle Dazzle will hold a Drag Brunch featuring entertainment, glitter, and glamour.

 “You’ve heard of tree hugging, yes?
 Well, let’s consider this sea hugging,” Virgin said.

-The Scarlet Lady will set sail from PortMiami in 2020.
+Virgin Voyages‘ the Scarlet Lady will set sail from PortMiami in 2020.